dylansilke2/dblackjack/README.md

 Use the standard indentation that IDLE has.

-Function calls with parameters should look like thi: foo(hello,world) or foo(hello) NOT bar( hello, world ) or bar ( hello ) print statements should be print('whatever') NOT print ('whatever')
+Function calls with parameters should look like thi: foo(hello,world) or foo(hello) NOT bar( hello, world ) or bar ( hello )

+Print statements should be print('whatever') NOT print ('whatever')

 TODO: